jacobstr/matura/README.md

 * xit / xdescribe are skipped, but this is not indicated in the ui.
 * Backtraces annoyingly include calls internal to the framework.

 ## Thanks!

-* [Ben Zittlau](https://github.com/benzittlau) - PHPUsable which brings similar syntax to PHPUnit and me think this was a worthwhile diversion.
+* [Ben Zittlau](https://github.com/benzittlau) - PHPUsable which brings similar syntax to PHPUnit.
+Helped me realize this was a worthwhile diversion.